lch14forever/hospital_microbiome/README.md

-# Data and scripts for reproducing the analyses
+# Data and scripts for reproducing the analyses in the hospital microbiome project

 This repository contains data and scripts used in our recent manuscript ([Chng *et al*, 2020](#citation)).